 Sánchez Meador is a trusted expert among… Read more

 As climate change and drought cause increasingly severe wildfires and degrade forest health throughout the Southwest, researchers at Northern Arizona University’s Ecological Restoration Institute (ERI) are working on sustainable solutions that support forest restoration as well as the long-term economic health of the region.

-NAU professor Han-Sup Han, ERI director… Read more
+NAU professor Han-Sup Han, ERI… Read more

 Land managers are increasingly interested in using lightning-ignited wildfires as a tool to restore forests and reduce fuel loads.
 But, there is little known about the effectiveness of managing wildfires to meet restoration goals.

 As the threat of global warming grows—and with it, the specter of more extreme conditions such as wildfires, droughts and tropical storms—cities across the U.S. are developing policies to reduce their emissions of greenhouse gases, chiefly carbon dioxide (CO2).
-Even though many local governments are committed to these goals, however, the emissions data they have to… Read more
+Even though many local governments are committed to these goals, however, the emissions data they have… Read more

 Pools of old carbon in the soil of boreal forests historically safe from combustion are being released by more frequent and larger wildfires, a team led by researchers at Northern Arizona University announced in Nature this week.
-As the climate of these forests in the Northwest Territories of Canada becomes warmer and drier and prone… Read more
+As the climate of these forests in the Northwest Territories of Canada becomes warmer and drier and… Read more